Determination of organic chloride content in crude oil

 Organic chloride analysis

-Organic chloride content in crude oil can be detected through specialist laboratory analysis.
+Organic chloride content in crude oil can be detected through specialized laboratory analysis.
 Care and attention are essential while sampling and testing; chloride compounds are present everywhere and can easily be introduced into a sample by improper sampling procedures, contaminated sampling canisters, or even improper storage.

 Testing for organic chlorides is completed on the naphtha fraction of crude where distillation is performed to 204°C (400°F).
 ASTM D4929 is the preferred test method set forward by industry standards for the determination of organic chloride in crude oils.